-Details of the Connexus Housing One Limited's performance for the financial year is discussed on P36 and future plans are set out in the Strategic Report that follows this report.
+Details of the Group's performance for the financial year and future plans are set out in the Strategic Report that follows this report.

 Housing property assets

 Details of changes to the Group's fixed assets are shown in notes 12 and 13 to the financial statements.